Roborovski Dwarf Hamster Information

 Roborovski Dwarf hamsters are social animals and also live together in small family groups in the wild.
 Once young are born, the parents care for the young together until they are old enough to leave the nest.

 The female is willing (in heat) and ready to mate every 4 days.
 This takes about 12 hours.
-If a successful mating has taken place on these days, the young are born after about 19 days.
+If successful mating has taken place on these days, the young are born after approximately 19 days.

 Sexual maturity : from 5 - 6 weeks